vegimhasani/PersonalDevelopmentAssignment/README.md

-# DottAssignment
+# LightyearAssignment
- This is an technical assignment for a job interview at Dott.
+ This is an technical assignment for a job interview at Lightyear.

  The app will display the restaurants at the user location and it will load more of them if the user pans the map.